-Examines Greece from its beginnings among the Minoans and Mycenaeans through the Hellenistic Age.
-Special emphases will be placed on political theory, the beginnings of serious inquiry, and Greek contributions to literature and the arts.
+Examines Greece from its beginnings among the Minoans and Mycenaean through the Hellenistic Age.
+Special emphases will be placed on political theory, the beginnings of serious inquiry, and Greek contributions to literature, science, and the arts.
 The religious traditions of Greece - and Christianity's contact with Greek culture - will also be a major focus of the course.
-Fall 2018
+Prerequisite: HIS 2315 with a grade of C or higher (waived for non-history majors).
+Spring odd